Pregnancy: Hemorrhoids and Constipation - Topic Overview

 - Avoid sitting for long periods, especially on

-Keep your health professional informed of any problems you are having
+Keep your doctor informed of any problems you are having

 with constipation or hemorrhoids.
 He or she may recommend: